 - Not the best fit for soft-game-first players

-- Independent V2 durability data still developing
+- More V2 durability hours still developing in our rotation

 Bottom Line